We work with children, families and other health professionals to help prevent tooth decay (cavities) by providing:

 - An adult brushes my child's teeth morning and night.

-- Your uses a lidless, regular cup (around age one).
+- Your child uses a lidless, regular cup (around age one).

 - Once a month, check for new teeth or signs of tooth decay.
 Catch problems early...before they become big problems.